VSSN is run by elected trustees, mostly through voluntary effort, with the support of a part-time Executive Officer.

 Daniel Haslam, The Open University

 Daniel has been involved with VSSN since 2017 when he first attended the annual VSVR conference as a new PhD student.
-Since then, he has become more involved with VSSN through administration of the New Researcher JISC email list, coordination of New Researchers’ online sessions (until 2022) and organising/hosting the New Researchers’ sessions at the annual conference.
+Before becoming a trustee, he was involved with VSSN through administration of the New Researcher JISC email list, coordination of New Researchers online sessions and organising/hosting the New Researchers sessions at the annual conference.

 Amy is a Research Associate in Wales Institute of Social and Economic Data (WISERD) and the Centre for Welsh Politics and Society (CWPS) in Aberystwyth University.
 Her research interests lie in the intersections between equalities matters and the voluntary sector, as well as the relationship between the voluntary sector and government and has primarily researched these in the context of Welsh civil society.
 Amy is also interested in advancing approaches which ensure research has policy impact.
 Before becoming a researcher, Amy worked for over 16 years within the Welsh third sector and cooperative movement in projects that partnered with the public sector to promote civic participation and address inequality.

-Vita Terry, Principal Researcher at The Institute for Voluntary Action and currently Co-Vice Chair at Voscur, an infrastructure organisation in Bristol
+Vita Terry, Principal Researcher at The Institute for Voluntary Action Research, Co-Chair of VSSN

-Vita’s research interests are in the role of the voluntary sector delivering public service provision, especially small and medium-sized organisations, organisational behaviour, community participation and empowerment, and local level systems change.
+Vita has twenty years’ of experience working as a social science researcher developing extensive expertise on the community and voluntary sector, including specialisms in social justice and inequalities, community leadership and empowerment, cross sector collaboration and local level systems change.
 She adopts qualitative methods to co-produce research, including ethnography, creative methods and film-making.
 She previously worked as a Research Fellow at the Centre for Voluntary Sector Leadership (The Open University) and the Third Sector Research Centre (University of Birmingham).
-She is currently co-vice chair with Carol Jacklin- Jarvis and provides support with VSSN’s strategy and annual conference.
-Connect with her either on Twitter @DrVitaTerry or LinkedIn.
+She is currently Co-Chair with Amy Saunders and provides support with VSSN’s strategy, membership and communications and annual conference.

 Joanne Vincett, Liverpool John Moores University